neonidian/public-key-infrastructure/one-way-tls-using-java-keytool/README.md

 **Servers**

 There are several open source servlet servers with which you can use these keystores and enable https.
 The most common one being [tomcat].
-Other popular ones include jetty, jboss to name a few.
+Other popular ones include jetty, jboss, undertow to name a few.

-Microservice oriented frameworks like springboot and dropwizard which internally use popular servers can also be used to test TLS.
+Microservice oriented frameworks like springboot which internally use popular servers can also be used to test TLS.

 A servlet based application is required to host it in servers to test https.